austinmags/foenix-libsmallc/readme.md

 * Binning -- blocks with maximum sizes to allow for more compactness, especially for smaller memory units.
 This idea largely comes from my understanding of dlmalloc.

-# API

-## smalloc - allocates memory from the heap
+## smalloc: allocates memory from the heap
 ```c
 void *smalloc(unsigned long);
 ```

+Allocates memory from the heap.
 The implementation will attempt to resurrect a previously freed chunk of memory before allocating more memory out of the heap.

 Returns NULL if there is not enough memory to satisify the requested amount.